 In this article, you'll discover three of the best resources you can use to teach your high schoolers communications skills:

-- Communication activities from the US Department of Labor
+Communication activities for high school students from the US Department of Labor

 After reading this article, you'll know where to go to find great lesson plans and activities to teach the right communication skills in your classroom.